kbaseattic/kb-ftp-api/README.md

 ## Running Tests

+Running tests requires a little local setup.
+You'll need to do the following:
+1. **Set the test environment.**
+In `config/env.json` , set the deployment to "test".
+In the config directory, you can also modify `config-test.json` to your liking.
+Mainly, you'll need to set the "ftpRoot" key to a local directory of your choosing, that will be modified by the tests.

+2. **Make a local file storage directory.**
+As mentioned above, you need a local directory to act as a dummy FTP root.
+Create that and set it in `config/config-test.json`

+3. **Set the test configuration.**
 Running tests requires a file called `tests/test-cfg.json`.
-This is a JSON file with the expected structure:
+This is a JSON file with the following structure:
 ```
 {
     "authToken": Valid authentication token string,
     "userId": The user id linked to that token
 }
 ```

-API tests are ran with `npm test` or `gulp test`.
+4. **Start a server.**
 ```
-npm test
+node server.js
 ```

+5. **Run the tests.**
+API tests are run with `npm test` or `gulp test`.

 ## Building Web Documentation